core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-life title='Lifecycle of a Topic' artwork-align="center"}

-After a publisher publishes to the "topic-data" for the first time, the topic is placed into the FULLY CREATED state.
+After a publisher publishes to the topic-data resource for the first time, the topic is placed into the FULLY CREATED state.
 In this state, a client can read data by means of a GET request without observe.
-A publisher can publish to the "topic-data" resource and a subscriber can observe the "topic-data" resource.
+A publisher can publish to the topic-data resource and a subscriber can observe the topic-data resource.

 When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
-In this state, all subscribers are removed from the list of observers of the "topic-data" resource and no further interactions with the topic are possible.
+In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.

-When a client deletes a "topic-data", the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication.
+When a client deletes a topic-data resource, the associated topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication.

 ## Topic-Data Interactions {#topic-data-interactions}

-Interactions with the "topic-data" resource are covered in this section.
+Interactions with the topic-data resource are covered in this section.

 ### Publish {#publish}

-A topic with a "topic-data" resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created or fully-created state in order to the publish operation to work (see {{topic-lifecycle}}).
+A topic with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created or fully-created state in order to the publish operation to work (see {{topic-lifecycle}}).

-A client can publish data to a topic by submitting the data in a PUT request to the "topic-data" URI.
+A client can publish data to a topic by submitting the data in a PUT request to the topic-data resource.
-This URI is indicated in the "topic-data" topic property value.
-Please note that the "topic-data" URI is not the same as the topic URI used for configuring the topic (see {{topic-resource-representation}}).
+The URI for this resource is indicated in the "topic-data" topic property value.
+Please note that this URI is not the same as the topic URI used for configuring the topic (see {{topic-resource-representation}}).

 On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

 If the request does not have an acceptable content-format, the broker returns a 4.15 (Unsupported Content-Format) response.

-If the client is sending publications too fast, the broker returns a
-4.29 (Too Many Requests) response {{RFC8516}}.
+If the client is sending publications too fast, the broker returns a 4.29 (Too Many Requests) response {{RFC8516}}.

 Example of first publication: